Not Fade Away (Angel)

-"Not Fade Away" is the 22nd and final episode of season 5, and the series finale of the television show Angel.
+"Not Fade Away" is the 22nd and final episode of the fifth season and the series finale of the American television series Angel.
 Written by series creator Joss Whedon and directed and co-written by Jeffrey Bell, it was originally broadcast on May 19, 2004 on the WB network.
 In "Not Fade Away", Angel convinces his team that they must take out every member of the Circle of the Black Thorn in a defiant and probably futile stand against the Senior Partners of Wolfram & Hart.
 He tells his team to make the most of what may be their last day on Earth: Gunn visits his old neighborhood; Wesley tends to the wounded Illyria; Lorne spends some time onstage; Spike performs poetry at an open mic, and Angel visits his son.
 When night falls, the team divides and sets out to eliminate the members of the Black Thorn, incurring the wrath of the armies of hell.